narsaynorath/personal_website/content/blog/eli5-apis-part-1/index.md

 coins = [10, 10, 25, 25, 5, 10]
 ```

 But, alas!
 It's useless to me in this form.
 I need to know the total so I know how much I need to save for my Bugatti.
-Well, after some intense Google searching we found some code that someone wrote to take a list of numbers and add them all up.
+Well, after some intense Google searching we found code that someone wrote to take a list of numbers and add them all up.
 Perfect!

 #### **genius_sum.py**